Missouri United Methodist Archives

 • United Brethren Church

 Methodism in Missouri began with a sermon in the summer of 1798 by John Clark.
-In 1806 John Travis was assigned to the "Missourie" circuit.
-Thus, the history of Methodism in Missouri began.
+In 1806, John Travis was assigned to the “Missourie” circuit, marking the formal start of Missouri Methodism.
+The Missouri Conference of the Methodist Episcopal Church formed in 1816.
+When the Methodist Episcopal Church split in 1844, Missouri aligned with the MEC, South.
+Both branches operated in the state until reunification in 1939.

 Church History Project

-Researchers are welcome during library hours.
-Special appointments or library hour verifications can be made by calling 660-248-6271.
+The Archives is open during Central Methodist University library hours.
+Special appointments or hour verifications can be made by calling 660-248-6271 or emailing MUMA@centralmethodist.edu.